 "Rock climbing, Joel."
 Explanation An incredibly long and boring scene of the leads climbing a canyon wall.
 Would be brought up in other MST-ings as a sign that things are getting repetitive.

 The show's treatment of Pod People spawned the famous "Potato Soliloquy".
-Explanation Crow does an Emo Phillips/Elephant Man impression while Trumpy, an ALF looking alien checks out the things in the kids room, apparently looking for something to eat.
+Explanation Crow does an Emo Phillips/Elephant Man impression while Trumpy the alien checks out the things (mostly pets) in the kids room, apparently looking for something to eat.

 Trumpy, you can do stupid things!
 Explanation Trumpy the Alien's magical powers are... unimpressive.